Information for Students

 To be eligible for the STEM Industry Mentoring Program students need to:

-- Enrolled in either second or third year of the Bachelor of Science, are in a postgraduate or graduate research Science degree program, or a postgraduate Engineering degree program
+- Faculty of Science: enrolled in either second or third year of the Bachelor of Science, in a graduate coursework degree or in a non-health science related graduate Science research degree program.

 - Submit an application